 A bird’s beak varies depending on the type of food they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.

 Finches have a wedge-shaped bill allowing them to crack seeds using a nutcracker motion.
 Parrots can crack a nut’s shell using their powerful bills before pulling out the nut with the down-curved tip.

 Toucans have large bills, which they use to cut off fruit from the tree before slicing it into manageable chunks.

 Some birds, such as the godwit, have a long up-curved bill.
 They use this to pick up aquatic prey.
 Whimbrels have a down-cured bill to dig in the sand for crabs, mollusks, and fish.

 Crossbills feed on spruce and pine cones, which they pry open with their bills.
 Their upper and lower mandibles cross, making this an easy task.

 Grosbeaks have stout bills, which they use to eat seeds.
-The bill of a woodpecker is straight, which allows them to get to ants by chiseling at the tree.
-Nuthatches have long bills that allow them to get into crevices.
+The woodpecker’s beak is straight, allowing them to get to ants by chiseling at the tree.
+Nuthatches have long bills that enable them to get into crevices.